UU-cellbiology/PTU_Reader/README.md

 ## It can not read my files!
 What about pt2?
 There is error!
 Send me example of your file by email and I'll try to incorporate it to the plugin.

+## Updates history
+v.0.0.2 file dialog changed to system default (now works on Mac, no need in java library).

 ---
 Developed in [Cell Biology group](http://cellbiology.science.uu.nl/) of Utrecht University.